Last updated on: June 29th, 2022

 Leave for Disappearance of Child due to Crime

-An employee may be absent from work for a period of not more than 104 weeks if the employee’s spouse, father, mother or child of full age commit suicide.
 An employee may be absent from work for a period of not more than 104 weeks if the death of the employee’s spouse or child of full age occurs during or results directly from a criminal offense.
+The employee must notify their employer of their absence as soon as possible.
+Act Respecting Labour Standards, §79.10; Amended by Bill 176 §24-25.

 Bereavement Leave

-A period of absence under sections 79.9 to 79.12 shall not begin before the date on which the criminal offense that caused the serious bodily injury was committed or before the date of the death or disappearance and shall not end later than 104 weeks after that date.
+A period of absence shall not begin before the date on which the criminal offense that caused the serious bodily injury was committed or before the date of the death or disappearance and shall not end later than 104 weeks after that date.
 However, during the period of absence, the employee may return to work intermittently or on a part-time basis if the employer consents to it.
 If during the same 104-week period, a new event occurs, affecting the same child and giving entitlement to a new period of absence, the maximum period of absence for those two events may not exceed 104 weeks from the date of the first event.
 Act Respecting Labour Standards, §79.15; Amended by Bill 176 §29.

-Leave for Wedding or Civil Reunion
+Leave for a Wedding or Civil Reunion